os-lecture/2023S-os-lectures/lec6/p2-localpagereplace.md

 - Algorithm implementation
   - **When accessing the page**, record the page access status in the page table entry
-  - **When there is a page is fault**, start searching from the pointer for an unaccessed page to replace it
+  - **When there is a page fault**, start searching from the pointer for an unaccessed page to replace it

 ![ bg right:30% 100% ]( figs/clock-demo.png )